junxit/us-congress-bills-113/bill.md

 ## § 136.

-Notwithstanding section 101, amounts are provided for “Department of Health and Human Services—Office of the Secretary—Public Health and Social Services Emergency Fund” at a rate for operations of $1,301,430,000, of which $58,000,000 may be apportioned up to the rate for operations necessary for expenses to support acceleration of countermeasure and product advanced research and development pursuant to section 319L of the Public Health Service Act for addressing Ebola therapies.
+In addition to the amount otherwise provided by this joint resolution for “Department of Health and Human Services—Office of the Secretary—Public Health and Social Services Emergency Fund”, there is appropriated $58,000,000 for an additional amount for fiscal year 2015, to remain available until September 30, 2015, for expenses necessary to support acceleration of countermeasure and product advanced research and development pursuant to section 319L of the Public Health Service Act for addressing Ebola.

 ## § 137.

-Notwithstanding section 101, amounts are provided for “Department of Health and Human Services—Centers for Disease Control and Prevention—Global Health” at a rate for operations of $413,000,000, of which $30,000,000 may be apportioned up to the rate for operations necessary to support the responses of the Centers for Disease Control and Prevention (referred to in this section as the “CDC”) to the outbreak of Ebola virus in Africa: Provided, That such funds made available for responses to the outbreak of Ebola virus in Africa shall be available for transfer by the Director of the CDC to other accounts of the CDC for such support: Provided further, That the Director of the CDC shall notify the Committees on Appropriations of the House of Representatives and the Senate not later than 30 days after the date of any transfer under the preceding proviso.
+In addition to the amount otherwise provided by this joint resolution for “Department of Health and Human Services—Centers for Disease Control and Prevention—Global Health”, there is appropriated $30,000,000 for an additional amount for fiscal year 2015, to remain available until September 30, 2015, for expenses necessary to support the responses of the Centers for Disease Control and Prevention (referred to in this section as the “CDC”) to the outbreak of Ebola virus in Africa: Provided, That such funds shall be available for transfer by the Director of the CDC to other accounts of the CDC for such support: Provided further, That the Director of the CDC shall notify the Committees on Appropriations of the House of Representatives and the Senate not later than 30 days after the date of any transfer under the preceding proviso.

 ## § 138.